7105 West 44th Ave.

 The average consumer may not be aware of some more attractive CD terms as they are typically reserved for large investors and therefore offered to the bank’s wealthiest clients.
-Some types of CDs are not provided directly by an issuing bank but are made available through Financial Professionals licensed to sell the specific CD instrument in question.
+Some CDs are not provided directly by an issuing bank but are made available through Financial Professionals licensed to sell the specific CD instrument in question.
 That is why investigating the Certificate of Deposit alternatives with a Financial Professional is one of the essential fact-finding missions in which a conservative investor can engage.

 Brokered CDs: Brokered Certificates of Deposit are sold through Securities Broker-Dealers and Deposit Brokers rather than directly through the issuing bank.
 Brokers purchase the CD from the issuing bank on the investor’s behalf.